 Are you tired of having a headset clamped to your head every day?

-You can go one step further, get a decent quality studio desktop microphone, run the sound through your speakers, and you can have all your conversations headset free.
+You can go one step further, get a decent-quality studio desktop microphone, run the sound through your speakers, and have all your conversations headset-free.

-This is actually how I do it most of the time unless it is a long meeting where I know I need to walk around the house, then I use the headset.
+This is how I do it most of the time unless it is a long meeting during which I know I need to walk around the house, in which case I use the headset.

 34. Multiple Monitors On Your PC

-After such a long time working from home, it actually annoys me to go into the office.
-I love the office for the people and the face-to-face meetings, presentations, personal contact, and having a laugh.
+After working from home for so long, it annoys me to go into the office.
+I love the office for the people, the face-to-face meetings, presentations, personal contact, and having a laugh.
 So, when I go into the office, I literally do not do anything but people stuff.

 Why?

-Because when you go into the office, the only productivity tool you have is your laptop, with its tiny screen and touchpad mouse.
-It is such a backward step I literally leave the computer work until I get back home.
+When you go into the office, your only productivity tool is your laptop, which has a tiny screen and touchpad mouse.
+It is such a backward step that I leave the computer work until I return home.
 Even email bores me on such a device.

 Why?

-Because at home I have three huge monitors connected to my work machine.
-Even two screens are five times better than one screen.
-Most laptops can support multiple monitor setups, simply buy the extra screens and plug them in.
-Then you can have your email and Skype running on one screen and your Excel and PowerPoints running on another.
+Because at home, I have three huge monitors connected to my work machine, even two screens are five times better than one screen.
+Most laptops can support multiple monitor setups; simply buy the extra screens and plug them in.
+Then, you can have your email and Skype running on one screen and your Excel and PowerPoint running on another.

 Combine that with a full-size keyboard and mouse, and you have productivity heaven.